Christian-2003/password-vault/docs/development/Help Pages.md

 However, whenever you create a help page, make sure to provide as many details as possible to make sure that every possible user can understand your help page.

+###### Where to Store Help Pages
+Help pages are stored as assets within the app.
+For further information about assets, read the documentation for [App Assets](App%20Assets.md).

+Furthermore, help pages are implemented using HTML.
+Within the app, a web view is used to load the web pages using the [`LocalizedAssetManager`](App%20Assets.md#localizedassetmanager).

+###### Locales
+The default locale for the app is **en** (English).
+Therefore, help pages must always be provided in english.
+Please consider to also translate the help pages into the other locales.
+Currntly, **de** (German) is the only other locale that is supported by the app.

+Resources (like images) do not need to be translated into different locales.

 <br/>

 ## Structure for Help Pages
 Please use the following structure for help pages in order to keep them uniform.

 ###### Introduction
 Help pages should always include a topmost headline which contains the name for the help page.
 Afterwards, the page should contain a brief (but interesting) description of the page.
 The user should be able to decide whether the page is of actual help for his problem by reading this description.
-Please only provide truthful information within this chapter and do not try to lur the user into reading the help page.
+Please only provide truthful information within this chapter and do not try to lure the user into reading the help page.
 An example could be as follows:

 _backup.html_
 ```html